dannweeeee/notaite/README.md

 ## Features

-- **AI-Generated Thumbnails**: Enhance the visual appeal of notebooks with DALL-E, an AI model that generates thumbnails based on notebook titles.
+- **AI-Generated Thumbnails**: Enhance the visual appeal of notebooks with DALL·E, an AI model that generates thumbnails based on notebook titles.

 - **Auto-Completion with OpenAI**: Experience efficient content creation with OpenAI's assistance.
-Press "Shift + A" to leverage AI-powered auto-completion suggestions, making notebook entry a breeze.
+Press `Shift + A` to leverage AI-powered auto-completion suggestions, making notebook entry a breeze.

 - **Vercel AI SDK Integration**: Optimise deployment and hosting with the Vercel AI SDK.
-Enhance application functionality and performance with advanced Vercel capabilities.

-- **Neon PostgreSQL Database and DrizzleORM**: Leverage Neon, an open-source PostgreSQL database, for robust data management.
+- **Neon PostgreSQL Database && DrizzleORM**: Leverage Neon, an open-source PostgreSQL database, for robust data management.
 DrizzleORM enhances database interactions, ensuring data integrity and reliability.

-- **Firebase Integration**: Store and manage temporary DALL-E image URLs as permanent links in Firebase Database Storage.
+- **Firebase Integration**: Store and manage temporary DALL·E image URLs as permanent links in Firebase Database Storage.
 Ensure seamless retrieval and persistence of AI-generated images.

 ## Technologies